ajancheta/onnit-rebuild/README.md

 ## Completed and in progress features

 - [x] Navigation bar
-- [ ] Sub-menu drop down for each tab in navigation bar
-- [ ] Footer navigation bar
 - [x] A supplement market page
-- [ ] A page of supplement details
 - [x] Application is retrieving data from Firebase
+- [x] Application is deployed
+- [ ] Media querying for responsiveness
 - [ ] Authentication / Sign in feature to allow user's to add products to their bag
+- [ ] Sub-menu drop down for each tab in navigation bar
-- [ ] Program is deployed
+- [ ] Footer navigation bar

 ## Known Bugs
-User will encounter an error when clicking the supplement photo on the landing page.
-Route to supplement html is not working as expected.
+There are no known bugs.

 ## Support and contact details
 This application is best viewed on a full screen.
 Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com